confluentinc/learn-kafka-courses/data-pipelines/exercises/pipelines1.md

 4. Next, you need to create a Confluent Schema Registry for your environment.

-    If you already have a Schema Registry in your Confluent Cloud environment, you can skip this step.
+    > ℹ️ If you already have a Schema Registry in your Confluent Cloud environment, you can skip this step.

     -   From the **Schema Registry** option on your environment’s homepage (or from the left-hand navigation on the "Cluster" page), click on **Set up on my own**.